samlaubscher/Stellar-Drift-Game-M2/README.md

 The Chrome DevTools were used a lot in the development of this project to live preview edits and diagnose problems.
 I also ran lots of auditing and testing using built in tools such as Sources, Lighthouse and Coverage.

 #### [Git](https://git-scm.com/)
-Git was used for version control alongside GitHub.
+Git was used for version control with GitHub - commiting each development stage to the GitHub repository.

 #### [Github](https://github.com/)
-GitHub was used alongside Git to host my repository and commit each development stage.
+GitHub was used to host the repository.

 #### [GitHub Pages](https://pages.github.com/)
 GitHub Pages was used to deploy this website directly from the repository master branch.